reitera11/Process-Scheduler-Simulator/README.md

 The image is a diagrmmatic representation of the execution timeline that corresponds to the example input and output files mentioned above.

+The Round Robin scheduler time quantum is a preprocessor directive specified on line 9 of the [*main.cpp()*](Scheduler1.2/main.cpp) and can be changed as the user desires.
+By default the value is at 3.

 An interesting feature of this Round Robin implementation is the way it deals with gaps between processes.
-Given the following input:
+Given the following input, and assuming a time quantum of 3.

 ```
 A 1 4